NachtLaw - By Your Side

 - Individuals With Disabilities in Education Act (IDEA) claims

 Representing Students and Staff Falsely Accused of Misconduct

-David Nacht has extensive experience representing staff members, faculty and students caught up in cases of sexual misconduct or other wrongdoing.
+David Nacht has extensive experience representing staff members, faculty and students caught up in cases of sexual misconduct, intellectual dishonesty or other wrongdoing.
 Please see our defense site if you need help.

 These cases may involve coaches and players, professors and students, or students and students.
 Allegations of misconduct can lead to serious ramifications, from termination/job loss to disciplinary proceedings.
 This is particularly tricky for public education and higher education teachers who may be accused of harassment after saying the wrong thing in class, etc.